-Event shape observables in DIS exploit additional radiation in DIS events (see e.g. review [178] or HERA measurements [179, 180]).
-Consequently, once measured at the LHeC the experimental uncertainties of $\alpha_s(M_Z)$ from these observables are expected to become very similar to that in Eq.
-(4.4), since both the event sample and the process is similar to the inclusive jet cross sections 3.
-However, different reconstruction techniques of the observables may yield reduced experimental uncertainties, and the calculation of event shape observables allow for the resummation of large logarithms, and steady theoretical advances promise small theoretical uncertainties [181-187].
+Event shape observables in DIS exploit additional radiation in DIS events (see e.g. review [171] 1636 or HERA measurements [172, 173]).
+Consequently, once measured at the LHeC the experi-1637 mental uncertainties of $\alpha_s(M_Z)$ from these observables are expected to become very similar to that in Eq.
+(4.4), since both the event sample and the process is similar to the inclusive 1639 jet cross sections.
+However, different reconstruction techniques of the observables may yield 1640 reduced experimental uncertainties, and the calculation of event shape observables allow for 1641 the resummation of large logarithms, and steady theoretical advances promise small theoretical 1642 uncertainties [174-180].
+1643

-Jet production cross sections in photoproduction represents a unique opportunity for another precision determination of $\alpha{\rm s}(M{\rm Z})$.
-Such measurements have been performed at HERA [188-191].
-The sizeable photoproduction cross section provides a huge event sample, which is statistically independent from NC DIS events, and already the leading-order predictions are sensitive to $\alpha{\rm s}(M{\rm Z})$ [192].
-Also its running can be largely measured since the scale of the process is well estimated by the transverse momentum of the jets $\mu_R \sim P{\rm T}^{\rm jet}$.
-Limiting theoretical aspects are due to the presence of a quasi-real photon and the poorly known photon PDF [193, 194].
+Jet production cross sections in photoproduction represents a unique opportunity for another 1644 precision determination of $\alpha_s(M_Z)$ .
+Such measurements have been performed at HERA [181- 1645 184].
+The sizeable photoproduction cross section provides a huge event sample, which is statis-1646 tically independent from NC DIS events, and already the leading-order predictions are sensitive 1647 to $\alpha{\rm s}(M{\rm Z})$ [185].
+Also its running can be largely measured since the scale of the process is well 1648 estimated by the transverse momentum of the jets $\mu_R \sim P{\rm T}^{\rm jet}$ .
+Limiting theoretical aspects are 1649 due to the presence of a quasi-real photon and the poorly known photon PDF [186, 187].
+1650

 A different class of observables represent heavy flavour (HF) cross sections, which are discussed in Sec.
 3.3.5.
-Due to flavour conservation, these are commonly proportional to $\mathcal{O}(\alpha_s^1)$ at leading-order.
-However, when considering inclusive HF cross sections above the heavy quark mass threshold heavy quarks can be factorised into the PDFs, and the leading structure functions $F_2^{c,b}$ are sensitive to α_s only beyond the LO approximation (see reviews [76,77], recent HERA measurements [61,195] and references therein).
-The presence of the heavy quark mass as an additional scale stabilises perturbative calculations, and reduced theoretical uncertainties are expected.
+Due to flavour conservation, these are commonly proportional to $\mathcal{O}(\alpha_s^1)$ at leading-1652 order.
+However, when considering inclusive HF cross sections above the heavy quark mass 1653 threshold heavy quarks can be factorised into the PDFs, and the leading structure functions $F_2^{c,b}$ are sensitive to $\alpha_s$ only beyond the LO approximation (see reviews [74,75], recent HERA measurements [59, 188] and references therein).
+The presence of the heavy quark mass as an 1656 additional scale stabilises perturbative calculations, and reduced theoretical uncertainties are expected.
+1658 dented precision.

-At the LHeC the structure of jets and the formation of hadrons can be studied with unprecedented precision.
 This is so because of the presence of a single hadron in the initial state.
 Therefore, limiting effects like the underlying event or pile-up are absent or greatly diminished.
-Precise measurements of jet shape observables, or the study of jet substructure observables [196], are highly sensitive to the value of $\alpha{\rm s}(M{\rm Z})$, because parton shower and hadronisation take place at lower scales where the strong coupling becomes large and an increased sensitivity to $\alpha{\rm s}(M{\rm Z})$ is attained [197,198].
+Precise measurements of jet shape observables, or the study of jet substructure observables [189], are highly sensitive to the value of $\alpha_s(M_Z)$ , because parton shower and hadronisation take place at lower scales where the strong coupling becomes large and an increased sensitivity to $\alpha_s(M_Z)$ is attained [190,191].